Tracy Gray

-Business career
+Early career

 Prior to entering public service, Gray had worked extensively in the British Columbia liquor industry.
 She served in senior managerial capacities at several breweries and wineries in the Okanagan Valley, including Mission Hill Winery and Granville Island Brewing.
 She ran the Retail and Hospitality department at Mission Hill when it was awarded the International Wine and Spirit Competition Avery Trophy for Best Chardonnay in the World.

 In 2003, Gray launched a chain of VQA wine stores in the British Columbia Interior.
 Throughout its operation, the chain included the highest ranked wine store in British Columbia in terms of sales, and carried over 800 varieties of local British Columbia wine.
 Gray has guest lectured at the University of British Columbia Okanagan and Okanagan College about entrepreneurship and has been an advocate and mentor for women in business.
 Gray hosted a weekly wine lifestyle segment on Global Okanagan and has also served as a judge at several international wine competitions.

-Gray was a director on the Okanagan Film Commission, an organization which promotes regional economic development in film and animation.
+Gray was a director on the Okanagan Film Commission, an organization that promotes regional economic development in film and animation.
 She was also a board member for Prospera Credit Union.
 Gray was on the board when Prospera merged with Westminster Savings, the largest credit union merger in Canadian history, making the new organization the 6th largest credit union in Canada.
 She also served as a director on the Kelowna Chamber of Commerce.

 Gray was appointed by British Columbia's cabinet to serve on the Passenger Transportation Board.

-Politics
+Political career

-Kelowna City Councillor (2014-2018)
+Kelowna City Councillor (2014–2018)

 Gray was elected as a Kelowna City Councillor following the 2014 municipal election.
 While on City Council, Gray was also elected as Chair of the Okanagan Basin Water Board, and spearheaded the region's flood mitigation strategy and invasive Quagga mussel prevention campaign.
 In April 2017, the provincial government responded to the concerns raised by Gray and the Water Board about invasive mussels by hiring more conservation officers and providing funding for two more boat inspection stations in the area.
 She was also appointed as a Trustee on the Okanagan Regional Library board.

 She also served at the regional government level as a director on the Central Okanagan Regional District board.